-Educators should help students choose a project that conveys an appropriately complex group response to the Focus Question.
+Teachers should help students choose a project that conveys an appropriately complex group response to the Focus Question.
 The project scope should also be appropriate to the number of students in the group and the time allotted.
-Educators should be an active facilitator in helping students select an appropriate project type so that all students have a voice, but make sure that students feel ownership in their choice of project.
+Teachers should be active facilitators in helping students select an appropriate project type so that all students have a voice, but make sure that students feel ownership in their choice of project.
 Here are some example Synthesis Project ideas:

 |Example Project Ideas|